 Vines climb over walls and weave their way through fences and trellises.
 Most are fast growers and can quickly help to form a sort of privacy screen around pool areas, or can be trained as living roofs on arbors and pergolas.

-Vines we recommend:
+Vines we recommend include:

 If you live in a dry climate or region experiencing drought, then landscape with watering needs in mind.
-Many plants are drought tolerant, especially after roots have been established in the grounds for a year or so with regular watering.
+Many plants are drought-tolerant, especially after roots have been established in the grounds for a year or so with regular watering.

 Container gardens can be beautifully arranged with plants that have similar care needs.
-They can also be moved around, depending on the time of year, occasion, etc. Choose hardy plants that follow the thriller, filler and spiller design technique, or plant just one type in tall containers.Continue to 8 of 10 below.
+They can also be moved around, depending on the time of year, unexpected weather, and special occasions.
+Choose hardy plants that follow the thriller, filler, and spiller design technique, or one type of plant that stands tall in containers.

 Nothing smells better than the lovely fragrance that comes from nature itself, specifically sweet-scented vines, shrubs, and trees.
 Plant a few near the pool, patio, along a path, or where you dine outdoors.
 Some plants become more fragrant during the evening hours.